aristanetworks/ansible-avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/fabric-topology.md

           # L3 Leaf BGP AS. | Required.
           # Inheritence: node > node_group > defaults
           bgp_as: < bgp_as >

+          # EOS CLI rendered directly on the root level of the final EOS configuration
+          # Overrides the setting on node_group level.
+          raw_eos_cli: |
+            < multiline eos cli >

+          # Custom structured config for eos_cli_config_gen
+          # Overrides the setting on node_group level.
+          structured_config: < dictionary >

     # node_group_2, will result in MLAG pair.
     < node_group_2 >: